rubyreferences/rubyref/builtin/exception/exception-classes.md

 ### fatal[](#fatal)

 fatal is an Exception that is raised when Ruby has encountered a fatal error and must exit.
-You are not able to rescue fatal.

-<a href='https://ruby-doc.org/core-2.6/fatal.html' class='ruby-doc
+<a href='https://ruby-doc.org/core-2.7.0/fatal.html' class='ruby-doc
 remote' target='_blank'>fatal Reference</a>